| Weather Links |

 there was a definite haze and the odor of smoke, probably from a

-fire in the Pines (it's been dry spell).
+fire in the Pines (we've been in a dry spell).
 The comet was spotted

 with 12x50 binoculars at 6:59 pm EDT and the visual tail was